-Procedures and Tasks: NATS is working with consultants to prepare the Berrien Countywide Public Transit Integration Service Plan.
-This study began in FY 2016 and is expected to be completed in FY 2018.
+Procedures and Tasks: NATS has worked with consultants to prepare special studies: The Berrien Countywide Public Transit Integration Service Plan represents a special plan.
+The Berrien Countywide Public Transit Integration Service Plan was started in FY 2016 and completed in FY 2018.

+Berrien Countywide Public Transit Integration Service Plan

 This plan is intended to provide a vision for all public transportation in Berrien County as well as examine issues and services in adjacent counties to the extent they represent connections to and from Berrien County.
-The plan should provide a basis for developing and delivering transit projects and programs over the next five years.
-Following the completion of the Plan, work remains to coordinate the response to its findings:
+The plan provides a basis for developing and delivering transit projects and programs over the next five years.
+The consultant considered the general needs of the traveling public as well as the specific needs of older adults, people with disabilities, students, and employers.
+The consultant also considered people who do not currently use local public transportation.
+The Countywide Transit Integration Service Plan describes how non-users may be converted to users by addressing the barriers or objections non-users have and how to overcome those barriers.